librz/how-to-bash/commands/ls_family.md

 NUMA node0 CPU(s):               0-15
 ```

-note that the CPU count is 16, it doesn't mean I have 16 physical CPU on my motherboard, here the CPU refers to logical CPU, the ones that can be recognized & used by the operating system
+note that the CPU count is 16, it doesn't mean I have 16 physical CPU on the motherboard, here the CPU refers to logical CPU, the ones that can be recognized & used by the operating system

 ### lsblk